 Important points to consider as you evaluate your options:

 - Fertility and sexuality: Because treatment for ovarian cancer often involves the removal of reproductive organs, it is important to understand how this will impact your ability to have children as well as your sexual function.
 If you are concerned about these issues, Roswell Park’s OncoFertility Program can help you learn about what you can expect and the options you can take prior to treatment.

 - Side effects: Cancer treatments often damage healthy cells and tissues along with the cancer cells, so side effects are common.
 These side effects vary depending on the type and extent of treatment, and from one patient to the next.
 Knowing what to expect prior to treatment will allow you to be proactive in managing side effects or, taking quality of life into consideration, may also help you rule out particular treatment options.

 Some cancer patients may find relief from disease symptoms or treatment side effects by incorporating complementary medicine.
 An approach is called complementary medicine when it is used along with standard cancer treatment.
-Acupuncture, massage therapy, herbal products, vitamins or special diets, and meditation are all examples of complementary approaches.
+Acupuncture, massage therapy, herbal products, meditation, vitamins or special diets are all examples of complementary approaches.

 It’s important to talk with your doctor if you are considering exposing yourself to anything new.
 Some items that seem safe, such as certain herbal teas, may change the way your cancer treatment works.
 They can impact your health and be potentially harmful.
 Others may be harmful even if used alone so be sure to ask your physician or care team prior to trying any type of complementary care.